Heretyc/uiblack/README.md

 ## Logging
-To keep things simple and cross-platform, logs are generated in the eecution directory.
+To keep things simple and cross-platform, logs are generated in the execution directory.
 (This particular behavior may be subject to change in future builds.)

 By default, [INFO] level messages are logged.